adventure travel & photography

 Tours/Expeditions: List with all our scheduled tours and expeditions

-We were invited to see how the woman milked the goats, and then we tried it ourselves, though without much success.
-It is not easy and requires training and practise, even if it looks like a game.
+We were invited to witness the woman milking the goats, and then we attempted it ourselves, though with little success.
+It is not easy and requires training and practice, even though it may appear to be a game.

-The woman offered us cheese, actually two kinds of cheese.
-Our guide explained in detail the process of cheese making and the products obtained from the milk, the variety and number of which were impressive.
+The woman offered us two types of cheese.
+Our guide explained in detail the cheese-making process and the various products obtained from the milk, which was quite impressive.
 I could not remember all the steps and products.
-The dried cheese we tried was one of the most delicious things I have ever put in my mouth, absolutely fantastic.
-Of course, you can not get that taste in the city or the factory.
-The hills around, the pastures, the herbs grazed by the animals, the sunshine and clean air, not to mention the hard-working nomads, play a significant role in the cheese production.
+The dried cheese we sampled was one of the most delicious things I have ever tasted, absolutely fantastic.
+Of course, you cannot get that same flavor in the city or from a factory.
+The surrounding hills, pastures, herbs grazed by the animals, sunshine, and clean air all contribute significantly to the cheese production, not to mention the hard-working nomads.

-The husband appeared for a while but was quite tired.
-He explained that he had to get up early at about 4:00 a.m. to graze the animals, primarily goats.
-Despite the crippling political and economic upheaval in the 1960s and 1970s, a large portion of the 400,000 Qashqai in southwestern Iran is still pastoral nomads.
-The 1978-1979 revolution and the establishment of the new Islamic Republic of Iran facilitated a rapid resurgence of tribalism and a resumption of highly productive pastoralism.
+Despite the political and economic turmoil of the 1960s and 1970s, many of the 400,000 Qashqai in southwestern Iran remain nomadic herders.
+The 1978-1979 revolution and the establishment of the Islamic Republic of Iran spurred a revival of tribalism and a return to productive pastoralism.

-We could not have noticed the fine carpets on which we sat.
-The Qashqai are famous for their pile carpets and other woven wool products.
-They are sometimes referred to as "Shiraz" because Shiraz was the primary market for them in the past.
-The wool produced in the mountains and valleys near Shiraz is exceptionally soft and beautiful.
-It takes on a deeper colour than wool from other parts of Iran.
+We couldn't help but notice the fine carpets beneath us.
+The Qashqai are renowned for their pile carpets and other woollen products.
+These carpets are sometimes referred to as "Shiraz" after the city of Shiraz, the main market for them in the past.
+The wool produced in the mountains and valleys near Shiraz is incredibly soft and beautiful, with a deeper hue than wool from other parts of Iran.

-The food though was delicious - meat with rice and some vegetables cooked on the fire.
-I am not much of a culinary person, which is why I can not remember the names of the dishes, but they were just fantastic.
-We even ate what they call "nomad ice cream", which is ice collected from the nearby hills that still had some snow on them from winter, combined with something sweet, similar to sorbet.
+The food was delicious - tender meat, fluffy rice, and perfectly cooked vegetables cooked over an open fire.
+I'm not much of a foodie, so I can't recall the names of the dishes, but they were simply amazing.
+We even had what they call "nomad ice cream", which is ice collected from the nearby hills that still had some snow from winter, mixed with a sweet, sorbet-like topping.

-The Qashqai are one of Iran's largest nomadic tribes, along with the Bakhtiari (known from the classic documentaries Grass and People of the Wind).
-They have been the subject of several scholarly studies, popular novels such as The Last Migration by Vincent Cronin (1957), and films such as Gabbeh by Mohsen Makhmalbaf.
+The Qashqai are one of Iran's largest nomadic tribes, alongside the Bakhtiari (known from the classic documentaries Grass and People of the Wind).
+They have been the subject of scholarly studies, popular novels like The Last Migration by Vincent Cronin (1957), and films such as Gabbeh by Mohsen Makhmalbaf.

-We spent a fantastic day with this beautiful family.
-I started making plans for longer hikes in the Zagros Mountains.
-The local guide told us that people usually hike from camp to camp through the mountains for 3 or 4 days, staying overnight with the nomads to enjoy the nomadic lifestyle.
-Our next adventure is already in my head, so stay tuned!
+We had a wonderful day with this lovely family.
+I began making plans for longer hikes in the Zagros Mountains.
+The local guide informed us that people usually hike from camp to camp through the mountains for three or four days, spending the night with the nomads to experience their way of life.

 Digital downloads and prints